Tylenol 3, a combination of codeine and Tylenol, is an effective pain reliever that carries a risk of addiction and side effects.

 Overdose is also possible because of both the codeine and the Tylenol components in these medicines.

+Sometimes the Tylenol component may lead to an overdose before the codeine.
 Tylenol, which is acetaminophen, can cause liver damage and even acute liver failure or death.
 The risk of liver damage stemming from codeine with Tylenol is even higher in people who drink alcohol with this medicine.

-Because of the possible codeine Tylenol 3 side effects, and the risk of overdose, it’s extremely important for people to take this medication exactly as prescribed.
+Because of the possible codeine Tylenol 3 side effects and the risk of overdose, it’s extremely important for people to take this medication exactly as prescribed.
 Taking higher doses or taking it longer than prescribed can cause overdose, addiction, physical dependence or death.